comorris/sros-evpn-mpls/README.md

 ```

 ## Option 2: Change tunnel preference system wide

-Now that we have confirmed sr-ospf is working, let's make a system wide change and convert all 3 leaf routers to use SR-OSPF.  **RSVP is given a higher preference value so that OSPF is preferred in our topology.**
+Now that we have confirmed SR-OSPF is working, let's make a system wide change and convert all 3 leaf routers to use SR-OSPF tunnels.  **RSVP is given a higher preference value so that OSPF is preferred in our topology.**

 Here we will raise the tunnel table preference for RSVP.
 Now SR-OSPF, when avaiable, will be the preferred tunnel for all services.
 ```